Xmetalfanx/linuxSetup/documentation/Guide.md

 3. Install PPA Themes/Icons
   - Ambiance, Radiance, Moka, The Arc Theme AND Arc Icons, Numix Themes and Icons, Vertex Icons, AND Kawaiki Icons

-4. Add Themes via Github (Themes may not all look right)

-5. Add Software
+4. Add Software
-  - Software Included
+  - Software Included (This below the way it is, IS IN FACT out of date ..
+I will update this as I have things more organized)
     1. Install MPV, Audacious, Filezilla, Variety (Wallpaper Changer), and Geany
     2. Install DeadBeef (Media Player)
     3. Install Atom Text/Code Editor